croqaz/awesome-scrapy/README.md

 ## Downloader middlewares

+* https://github.com/scrapinghub/scrapy-autoextract - Integrates ScrapingHub's AI Enabled Automatic Data Extraction into a Scrapy spider using a downloader middleware.
+The middleware adds the result of [AutoExtract](https://scrapinghub.com/autoextract) to response.meta['autoextract'] for consumption by the spider.
 * https://github.com/scrapy-plugins/scrapy-crawlera - Crawlera middleware for Scrapy.
 * https://github.com/scrapy-plugins/scrapy-splash - Scrapy & JavaScript integration through Splash.
 * https://github.com/TeamHG-Memex/scrapy-rotating-proxies - Use rotating proxies, check that they are alive and adjust crawling speed.